Staying afloat in what seems like a rip current

 Make a list of the things that you are thankful for in your life.
 Think about your family and friends whom you love, the sights and sounds that you can experience and delight in.
 You could also affirm your strengths.

-It is hard to ask for help but it is the bravest thing you can do for yourself.
-Reach out to someone whom you trust to share your feelings and how you have been coping or struggling.
-Understand that they may be startled when they first hear about it but know that they want to help.
+Asking for help is hard, but it is the bravest thing you can do for yourself.
+Reach out to someone you trust to share your feelings and how you have been coping or struggling.
+They may be startled when they first hear about it but know that they want to help.
 Let them know how you want them to support you if you have an idea (e.g., check in on you every night, call the emergency hotline for you during a crisis).

 Besides approaching your friends and family, you could join a support group.
 It is a powerful tool that helps you feel supported.
 People with similar experiences would come together to share their struggles and tips to overcome them.